How to Use a Wine Opener: Detailed Instructions for 6 Different Corkscrews

 Whether you want to use an electric corkscrew or wine key we’ll give you everything you need to know, including tips, tricks and a video to show you how it’s done.

 Just select the wine opener you're looking to use below...

 Rabbit Style Wine Openers

-At Wine Turtle we prefer rabbit style wine openers.
+When it comes to sheer ease of use rabbit style wine openers are probably the way to go.
 With their sturdy design, beautiful presentation, and ease of use, they are the easiest wine openers to use.
 Yes, even easier than electric openers (we’ll get to that later).

 How to Use a Rabbit Wine Opener

 Rabbit style wine openers consist of a clamp that goes around the bottle and a lever that controls the worm or spiral.
 To use a rabbit style wine opener follow three simple steps: